Skip to content

 Raises

-• If case is not 'i' or 'j'.
+• ValueError If inputs are empty, contain NaN/Inf, are not 1D, have mismatched shapes, or if case is not 'i' or 'j'.

 Example Usage

-from machinegnostics.metrics import hc
+from mango.metrics import hc

 y_true = [1, 2, 3]